llwyd1/alx-low_level_programming/0x14-bit_manipulation/README.md

 File 3-set_bit.c is a function that sets the value of a bit to 1 at a given index <br>

 File 4-clear_bit.c is a function that sets the value of a bit to 0 at a given index <br>

+File 5-flip_bits is a function that returns the number of bits you would need to flip  to get from one number to another <br>